wayner9/alexa-solar-report/README.md

 The following need to be entered as into the code because they contain private
 information:
 * line 22 - enter your site ID;
-* line 23 - enter your PVOutput API key (make sure that you use your PVOuput rather than your inverter API);
+* line 23 - enter your PVOutput API key (make sure that you use your PVOuput which is on your settings page (https://pvoutput.org/account.jsp) not the API for Weather or your Inverter.

 ## Key Files in this repository
 Here are the most important files and what they do: